Using the UWSA Practice Tests After New NBME Releases

-Should I still use the UWSA or NMBE practice tests to measure the predicted test score?
+Should I still use the UWSA or NMBE as a Step 1 Predictor?

 Now that there will be so many available NBME practice exams (as of March 25th, 2019), should students still be using the UWorld self-assessment practice exams to help measure their level of expected performance on the actual USMLE Step 1 exam?